mikedelong/kaggle-zestimate/capstone_report.md

 There are a lot of nulls in this data.
 There is a lot of categorical data.
 If we had just numerical data we could probably scale the data as appropriate and use a linear regression model.

+The preprocessing steps are as follows:
+1. Combine the transaction data in the training data with properties to get a complete set of labeled training data
+1. Replace Nan values with zero as appropriate; anywhere this is unambiguous
+2. Remove duplicate sales
+3. Remove outliers in the training data
+4. Do one train/predict cycle with the model to identify features that are not significant and remove these features.

+We also need to transform the

 ### Implementation
 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section: